ewels/ngi_visualizations/qualimap/README.md

 # Qualimap Plots

-[Qualimap](http://qualimap.bioinfo.cipf.es/) is a tool to _"facilitate the quality control of alignment sequencing data_.
+[Qualimap](http://qualimap.bioinfo.cipf.es/) is a tool to _"facilitate the quality control of alignment sequencing data"_.

 Whilst it produces nice plots out of the box, we have created some scripts to re-plot some of the data to give a more consistent feel to the output.